hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 This action will:

-- ask which _semver_ version you want to to use (the `bump` command is interactive, you can move up and down with the keyboard, choose one option, and then hit "enter").
+- ask which _SemVer_ version you want to to use (the `bump` command is interactive, you can move up and down with the keyboard, choose one option, and then hit "enter").
 - update the version in the `package.json` file
 - automatically publish the new version of the `@hashicorp/flight-icons` package on the [NPM registry](https://www.npmjs.com/)
   - _Notice: you will need a company-approved account on npm (with 2FA) to publish._